RickStrahl/WestWindWebConnection-Documentation/User-Guide/Setting-Up-Web-Connection/Setup-troubleshooting/Troubleshooting-a-Filebased-Server-Install.md

-﻿When you install Web Connection it defaults into File based communication and a file based server requires that it can communicate with the Web Server via message files.
+When you install Web Connection it defaults into File based communication and a file based server requires that it can communicate with the Web Server via message files.
 There are a few things that can go wrong here either because a step was missed during setup or because a service is not running.